kiswa/phaser-template/README.md

 `Init` sets some properties for the Phaser environment and preloads a webfont and images for the loading screen. `Loader` then loads the remaining assets for a game while using the previously loaded font and images to display a loading bar.

-Additional states must have their JavaScript files included in `index.html` and their State added to `main.js`
+Additional states must have their JavaScript files included in `index.html` and their State added to `main.js`.

+The template also encourages the use of objects within states.
+See the `js\objs\loadingBar.js` and `js\loader.js` for an example.